A revamped understanding of Cosmic Rays and Gamma-Ray Bursts: Conclusions

 {\bf The Low-Energy CRs}

-The universal flux of Eq.(\ref{eq:composource2}) is a $\gamma\!\gg\!1$ approximation of a slightly more complicated expression, Eq.(33) of DD2008, applicable for all CR energies.
+The universal flux of Eq.(\ref{eq:composource2}) is a $\gamma\!\gg\!1$ approximation of a slightly more complicated expression, Eq.(33) of DD2008, applicable for all CR energies below the individual knees.
 For p and He fluxes, the result is shown in Fig.(\ref{VeryLowEnergy}).
-A remarkable point is that in the figure only the absolute flux normalizations --and no other parameters-- have been adjusted.
+A remarkable point is that in the figure only the absolute flux normalizations --and no other parameters-- have been adjusted within the predicted uncertainties.